alegrigoriev/svn2git/README.md

-# parse-svn-dump: Subversion dump reader
+# svn-to-git: Subversion dump parsing and conversion to Git

-This Python program allows you to read and analyze a dump of Subversion (SVN) repository.
+This Python program allows you to read and analyze a dump of Subversion (SVN) repository, and also optionally convert it to Git repository.

 To create a dump of an SVN repository, use the following SVN command: